hexiumsoftec/hexiumsoftec.github.io/README.md

 Cloud computing is the delivery of computing services—servers, storage, databases, networking, software, analytics and more—over the Internet (“the cloud”).
 Uses of cloud computing:
 You are probably using cloud computing right now, even if you don’t realise it.
 If you use an online service to send email, edit documents, watch movies or TV, listen to music, play games or store pictures and other files, it is likely that cloud computing is making it all possible behind the scenes.
-Few things you can do with the cloud:

 >   Create new apps and services
 >   Store, back up and recover data
 >   Host websites and blogs